wu-lee/rushkoff-archive/docs/_articles/program-your-own-money.md

 published: false

 ---
-4

-PROGRAM YOUR OWN MONEY

-DOUGLAS RUSHKOFF

-The credit crunch may actuallv , be good for business. more expenNo, not in the short term. v\\Then money becomes d
+The credit crunch may actually be good for business.

-sive, it is harder for most businesses to get the capital they nee _to sful companies

-conduct their most basic operations.
-Even succes .
-1 and cash in on

-borrow money to buy materials, pay emp oyees, .

-inrnices that have yet to be paid.
-Without the cash flow proVJded

-by banks, it is a Jot harder for many companies to functionmuch less expand.
+No, not in the short term.
+When money becomes more expensive, it is harder for most businesses to get the capital they need to conduct their most basic operations.
+Even successful companies borrow money to buy materials, pay employees, and cash in on invoices that have yet to be paid.
+Without the cash flow provided by banks, it is a lot harder for many companies to function -- much less expand.

 With any luck, however, the future of business will be less dependent on banks and the currency they lend into existence.
 The Fortune 500 will become something other than brand names on piles

 of debt, and business operations will be characterized more by